Contributing to Puls

 - Sane defaults - a resource declared with only a name should be deployable

-The existing providers (AWS, DigitalOcean, Proxmox, Firebase) are the reference implementation.
+The existing providers (AWS, Azure, Cloudflare, DigitalOcean, GCP, Firebase, Proxmox) are the reference implementation.
 When in doubt, look at how they do it.

 The bar for a PR